microtrain/bootcamp/16-Ionic/04-IonicUsers/README.md

 [</> bug fix](https://github.com/microtrain/ionic-cms/commit/a407dfd23fb4e10e71ccfad0d963bd3b874dfb53) The previous commit was missing an import.

-[</> bug fix](https://github.com/microtrain/ionic-cms/commit/ae46e812eaf1c0a5d5cf7301557fb3d130c0ab7d) Typing issues brought to the surface byt the previous fix.
+[</> bug fix](https://github.com/microtrain/ionic-cms/commit/ae46e812eaf1c0a5d5cf7301557fb3d130c0ab7d) Typing issues brought to the surface by the previous fix.

 [</> code](https://github.com/microtrain/ionic-cms/commit/d8a6fe1a711ed7680ecd888bc0a6a673d45587ac) Remove ListPage, it was only used for demo purposes.